ChrisDalmau/College-Geospatial-Analytics-Division-Tuition-Mapping/README.md

 📌 Key Insights

-Division I schools are more concentrated in the South, especially in states like Texas, Georgia, and Florida.
+Division III schools are more concentrated in the North, reflecting the presence of smaller liberal arts institutions.

-Division III schools are more prevalent in the North, aligning with denser clusters of private liberal arts colleges.
+Division I schools dominate in the South, often reflecting greater athletic emphasis.

-Higher out-of-state tuition tends to concentrate on the coasts, particularly the Northeast and West Coast.
+High out-of-state tuition values cluster around the coasts, especially in the Northeast and California.